lawry007/Library_Test/README.md

 # Library_Test
- An Entity Framework  Core project that handles a mini library
+ An Entity Framework  Core project that can be used to manage a smal Library